NZR WW class: Withdrawal

-The first member of the WW class to be withdrawn was WW 491, which was withdrawn in August 1955 for use as a sectionalised aid for apprentice training at Otahuhu Workshops.
-A further forty-three locomotives were withdrawn by the first half of the 1960s, by which time the remaining twenty-one locomotives were in service in Auckland and on the West Coast.
-Further withdrawals were at a slower pace, with a final seven locomotives still in service on the West Coast at the start of 1969.
+The first member of the WW class to be withdrawn was WW 491, which was withdrawn from service in August 1955 for use as a sectionalised aid for apprentice training at Otahuhu Workshops.
+A further 43 locomotives were withdrawn by the first half of the 1960s, by which time the remaining 21 locomotives were in service in Auckland and on the West Coast.
+Further withdrawals were at a slower pace, with a final seven locomotives still in service on the West Coast at the beginning of 1969.

 Preservation

-Four WW class locomotives have been preserved, all in the North Island.
+Four WW class locomotives have been preserved, all in the North Island of New Zealand.
 Three were rebuilt with higher-pitched boilers while the fourth retains its original low-pitched boiler: